 "Summer Themes" is in two parts - part one started at Dalhousie Mennonite Community Church on June 16th, 2017, and the second part started at Avenue Church on June 23rd, 2017.

-I had one piece in "An Almost Holy Picture" at the Engineered Air Theatre at the Arts Commons, with Fire Exit Theatre, from April 26th to 30th, 2017.
+"The Lost Sheep - Distracted" appeared in "An Almost Holy Picture" at the Engineered Air Theatre at the Arts Commons, with Fire Exit Theatre, from April 26th to 30th, 2017.

 "No Through Road" was my one-person show at First Lutheran Church.
 It went from January 24th until May 31st 2017.